s-ayers/binary-alchemist/docs/assets/blogs/1/blog-1.md

+# What is CSS?
+## What problem does it try to solve?

 CSS separates the appearance of a tag from its meaning.
 Schema.org provides additional ways of conveying meaning.
 Html is about meaning, and css is about appearance.